amyfrancis97/DrivR-Base/README.md

 ```

 ## Running DrivR-Base without Docker
+Due to the complexities of the environments and the packages used in DrivR-Base, we recommend that you use the above Docker containers for running the scripts.
+However, If you'd like to use the scripts independently then please refer to the .README files in the relevant sub-directories for the features you'd like to extract.

 ## Data Input Structure
 All variant files must be presented in the BED format shown in the following table but **should not contain any headers**: